christianhg/brummefar.dk/src/pages/git-and-how-we-commit.md

 Properly annotated commits of contained changesets will make the elevator ride more pleasant by:

-* Making it easier revert one of the changesets later.
+* Making it easier to revert one of the changesets later.
 * Speeding up reviewing processes.
 * Helping future developers (including oneself) answer questions like: "What were we thinking when this was added?"

-I find the last point especially important.
-Our code is not always self-explanatory and often when I stumble upon a confusing block of code I want to know why it's there.

 ## In conclusion